 I oversee the science curriculum at the School of the Art Institute of Chicago.
 Science courses are offered within the Liberal Arts department and are part of the general education that students receive alongside studio instruction.
 I am always seeking scientists with an interest in innovative pedagogy for non-science audiences, so please contact me if you are interested in finding out about open teaching positions.

 I worked on developing the first data analysis pipeline for the South Pole Telescope project, beginning in 2005.
 SPT is a microwave telescope detecting relic radiation from the early universe.
-Here are some of the papers I
+Here are some of the papers I contributed to:

 A measurement of the secondary-CMB and millimeter-wave-foreground bispectrum using 800 square degrees of South Pole Telescope data T.M.
 Crawford, K.K.
 Schaffer, S. Bhattacharya et. al, submitted to the Astrophysical Journal (2013).